schwartzadev/daos-verano/realms_node/README.md

 3. Download all deployments for each `programId` (many just have one) (n=2287)
 4. Download all proposals for each deployment
 5. Download all votes for each proposal
-6. Format data in python
+6. Format the data in python

-## Docker
+## How?
+Using Docker

 The `downloadvotes.Dockerfile` file is configured to use Docker to download the votes.

+This can be deployed to a server or a container service as this is a long-running job.

 Build and run the image with: